Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Evaluation

 $\bullet$ \emph{Correct output prediction.} For the programs that the model succeeds in \approach and the given bug-related task, the LLM likely has incorporated execution reasoning into account for predicting, localizing, or repairing the bug.
 We refer to these cases as \emph{confident success} for bug-related tasks.

-$\bullet$ \emph{Incorrect output prediction.} For the programs that LLM fails to correctly simulate the execution of error-revealing test, its success in bug-related could be due to pattern matching, lucky hallucination, natural language shortcut, or data leakage.
+$\bullet$ \emph{Incorrect output prediction.} For the programs that LLM fails to correctly simulate the execution of error-revealing tests, its success in bug-related tasks could be due to pattern matching, lucky hallucination, natural-language shortcuts, or data leakage.
 The only exception here is that if \emph{divergence location} is \emph{after} the bug location, the LLM could have incorporated execution simulation and observed the buggy behavior.
 However, it could not correctly continue the simulation until the end.
 We refer to these cases as \emph{likely success} for bug-related tasks.
 For the cases that divergence location is \emph{before} the bug location, we refer to them as \emph{suspicious success}.

 Figures~\ref{fig:explainability-bug-tasks}-a--\ref{fig:explainability-bug-tasks}-c show the result of automated analysis and vetting on the successful bug-related tasks from the previous experiment.
 Each bar in this figure represents a given model's success cases per the specific tasks, divided into four categories according to \approach results for the same programs.
 On average, $22.54\%$, $39.25\%$, and $20.75\%$ of the correct predictions on programming tasks are \correct, \lesssus, and \sus, respectively.
 Manual investigation of the \lesssus cases show that LLMs, in their CoT, indeed tried to incorporate simulation execution into the problem-solving process.
 On the other hand, there are lucky hallucinations and shortcuts galore in the \sus cases.
 These results confirm that \approach, besides evaluating code reasoning abilities of LLMs, can serve as an effective and systematic vetting technique to rule out suspicious correctness in bug-related tasks.